Charlie Chan: Books

-Film, radio, stage and television adaptations
+Adaptations

 Films

 The first film featuring Charlie Chan, as a supporting character, was The House Without a Key (1926), a ten-chapter serial produced by Pathé Studios, starring George Kuwa, a Japanese actor, as Chan.
 A year later Universal Pictures followed with The Chinese Parrot, starring Japanese actor Kamiyama Sojin as Chan, again as a supporting character.
 In both productions, Charlie Chan's role was minimized.
 Contemporary reviews were unfavorable; in the words of one reviewer, speaking of The Chinese Parrot, Sojin plays "the Chink sleuth as a Lon Chaney cook-waiter … because Chaney can't stoop that low."

 For the first film to center mainly on the character of Chan, Warner Oland, a white actor, was cast in the title role in 1931's Charlie Chan Carries On, and it was this film that gained popular success.
 Oland, a Swedish actor, had also played Fu Manchu in an earlier film.
 Oland, who claimed some Mongolian ancestry, played the character as more gentle and self-effacing than he had been in the books, perhaps in "a deliberate attempt by the studio to downplay an uppity attitude in a Chinese detective."
 Oland starred in sixteen Chan films for Fox, often with Keye Luke, who played Chan's "Number One Son", Lee Chan.
 Oland's "warmth and gentle humor" helped make the character and films popular; the Oland Chan films were among Fox's most successful.
 By attracting "major audiences and box-office grosses on a par with A's" they "kept Fox afloat" during the Great Depression.

-Oland died in 1938, and the Chan film Charlie Chan at the Ringside was rewritten with additional footage as Mr. Moto's Gamble, an entry in the Mr. Moto series, another contemporary series featuring an East Asian protagonist; Luke appeared as Lee Chan, not only in already shot footage but also in scenes with Moto actor Peter Lorre.
-Fox hired another white actor, Sidney Toler, to play Charlie Chan, and produced eleven Chan films through 1942.
+Oland died in 1938.
+"When he died I wanted to leave the series," said Keye Luke.
+"He died midway through a film, and we simply brought in Mr. Moto instead to complete it on deadline."
+The partially completed Charlie Chan at the Ringside was rewritten with additional footage as Mr. Moto's Gamble, featuring another East Asian protagonist.
+Luke appeared as Lee Chan, not only in sequences already shot but also in new scenes with Moto actor Peter Lorre.

+Fox decided to continue the Charlie Chan series, and selected another white actor, Sidney Toler, to play the lead.
+Fox produced 11 more Chan films through 1942.
 Toler's Chan was less mild-mannered than Oland's, a "switch in attitude that added some of the vigor of the original books to the films."
-He is frequently accompanied, and irritated, by his Number Two Son, Jimmy Chan, played by Victor Sen Yung, who later portrayed "Hop Sing" in the long-running Western television series Bonanza.
+He is frequently accompanied, and irritated, by his Number Two Son Jimmy Chan, played by Victor Sen Yung, who later portrayed "Hop Sing" in the long-running Western television series Bonanza.